 Choose products wisely.

 Not all products are created equal, but we’re not saying that about the quality of your product.
-Basically, products that are good for international trade include relatively small items that are light and easy to ship.
-Otherwise, it’s not worth the extra profit to risk shelling out a huge amount of cash just to ship your product.
+Products that are good for international trade include relatively small items that are light and easy to ship.
+Otherwise, it’s not worth the extra profit to risk shelling out a considerable amount of cash just to ship your product.

 Do your research.

-For every business requirement, all major US shipping organizations provide specialists to help business owners with their shipping options.
+All major US shipping organizations provide specialists for every business requirement to help business owners with their shipping options.
 Explore your options.
 Understand country-specific requirements and regulations.
 Learn more about international ecommerce.
 If possible, start your international shipping endeavor by targeting two specific countries first and expanding from there.
-Study all the fees that come with shipping internationally: custom charges, custom duties and taxes, export compliance, and more.
-Know how much the total fees are and whose responsibility these falls under – you, your customer, your supplier, or a fulfillment service?
+Study all the international shipping fees: customs charges, customs duties and taxes, export compliance, and more.
+Know how much the total fees are and whose responsibility these fall under – you, your customer, your supplier, or a fulfillment service?

 Use fulfillment services.

 Get rid of the headaches caused by international shipping and simply hire a fulfillment service to manage your business’ international orders.
-From arranging global transportation to preparing price quotations, issuing cargo insurance, packing, labeling, monitoring the regulations and more, a fulfillment service can take care of all that for you.
-Plus, because a lot of these companies have global warehouses, merchants can take advantage of domestic shipping rates or even free shipping, at times.
+From arranging global transportation to preparing price quotations, issuing cargo insurance, packing, labeling, and monitoring the regulations, a fulfillment service can take care of all that for you.
+Plus, because a lot of these companies have global warehouses, merchants can take advantage of domestic shipping rates or even free shipping at times.

 Establish a good return policy.

-As an important part of the order fulfillment process, efficiency in shipping across borders can spell the success or demise of your business.
-So make sure that before you even branch out into international sales, you have a solid strategic plan from inventory to packaging to shipping and back again.
+As an essential part of the order fulfillment process, efficiency in shipping across borders can spell the success or demise of your business.
+So ensure that before you even branch out into international sales, you have a solid strategic plan from inventory to packaging to shipping and back again.